Analysis | Whatever the spin after the fact, Republicans knew the reality of what was unfolding during the Capitol riot

 Since shortly after the events that day, it’s been understood that House Minority Leader Kevin McCarthy (R-Calif.) had a contentious conversation with Trump as the riot was unfolding.
 Rep. Jaime Herrera Beutler (R-Wash.) released a statement in February describing the discussion as McCarthy had relayed it.

 “When McCarthy finally reached the president on January 6 and asked him to publicly and forcefully call off the riot, the president initially repeated the falsehood that it was antifa that had breached the Capitol.
 McCarthy refuted that and told the president that these were Trump supporters.
-That’s when, according to McCarthy, the president said: ‘Well, Kevin, I guess these people are more upset about the election than you are.’"
+That’s when, according to McCarthy, the president said: ‘Well, Kevin, I guess these people are more upset about the election than you are.’ ”

 That Trump was understood as a focal point for pulling the rioters back both reinforces the broad sense of responsibility he bore and the concern his allies had about the events of the day.

-White House adviser Kellyanne Conway reportedly tried to get in contact with Trump.
+Former White House adviser Kellyanne Conway reportedly tried to get in contact with Trump.

 “This is really bad,” she said, according Rucker and Leonnig.
 “People are going to get hurt.
 Only he can stop them.
 He can’t just tweet.
 He’s got to get down there.”

-Other Republicans reportedly called on Trump to intervene to stop what was happening, without success: Sen. Lindsey Graham (R-S.C.) called Ivanka Trump, telling her that the president needed “to tell these people to leave.”
+Other Republicans reportedly called on Trump to intervene to stop what was happening, without success: Sen. Lindsey O. Graham (R-S.C.) called Ivanka Trump, telling her that the president needed “to tell these people to leave.”
 Ivanka said they were trying to do so.

 But Trump wasn’t the only person who was identified for blame.
-The stress of the moment prompted two legislators who later voted to impeach or convict Trump for inciting the violence also targeted colleagues for culpability in the moment.
+The stress of the moment prompted two legislators who later voted to impeach or convict Trump for inciting the violence to also point at colleagues as culpable.

 Rep. Liz Cheney (R-Wyo.) told Milley about an encounter she had with Rep. Jim Jordan (R-Ohio).
 Jordan had echoed Trump’s rhetoric for months including the president’s false claims about the election outcome.

 “While these maniacs are going through the place, I’m standing in the aisle and he said ‘We need to get the ladies away from the aisle.
-Let me help you,’” Leonnig and Rucker report.
+Let me help you,’ ” Leonnig and Rucker report.
 “I smacked his hand away and told him, ‘Get away from me.
 You [expletive] did this.’ ”

 That’s similar to the reaction Sen. Mitt Romney (R-Utah) had when he encountered Sens.
 Josh Hawley (R-Mo.) and Ron Johnson (R-Wis.).
 Both had pledged to object to the counting of electoral votes, with Hawley being one of the first senators to do so, earning Trump’s praise.
 Romney reportedly confronted them on the Senate floor, saying, “This is what you have caused.”